 Metrics are important for several reasons:

-- They provide information about how well the community is performing
+- They provide information about how well your community is performing

-- They provide insights into how to best manage the community
+- They provide insights into how to best manage your community

 Not long ago, US News and World Report published rankings of the top Universities where alumni donate the most.
 Of these top performers, an average of 53% of alumni gave back.
 In order to achieve these levels of giving, the seeds must be sown.
 There is a famous Chinese proverb that says “The best time to plant a tree was 20 years ago.
 The next best time is today.”
 Each year that you delay in forming this vision is another year without the proper foundation to achieve these levels of success - whether measurable or immeasurable.